Oeilden8/find-your-lol-champion/README.md

 # find-your-lol-champion

-A list of league of legends champion, to help you choose one by gameplay type
+A list of league of legends champions, to help you choose one by gameplay type